 Go Wild in Aruba at These 5 Animal Attractions

 Aruba may be best known for its beaches, perfect weather and warm people, but as we described in our last post – 3 Caribbean Islands We Can’t Wait to Visit for Experiences We’re Craving Right Now – the island offers so much more.
 Along with international cuisine, arts, culture, natural wonders and shopping, there are also organized encounters with animals that should not be overlooked.
-Here, we share six that kids of all ages will enjoy along with some helpful tips to help you plan your visit to each.
+Here, we share five that kids of all ages will enjoy along with some helpful tips to help you plan your visit to each.

 Ten years ago we chose the private island owned by the Renaissance Aruba Resort for our wedding venue.
 At the time we had no idea how famous it or its resident flamingos would eventually become.
 The birds have since reached celebrity status on social media and snagging a photo op with them will require some extra planning (and possibly luck) on your part.